name: Jane Crawford

 location: Syracuse, New York

-email: kstone AT twcny.rr.com
+email: kstone AT twcny. rr.com

 Thank You for sharing this great site with us.
-My father served in the
+My father served in the Navy on LST 243 during WW2.
+The veterans of this great nation should be honored for eternity.
+I'm also looking for information about LST 243.

 name: M Punko